X-ray spectropolarimetric characterization of the Z-source GX 340+0 in the normal branch

-To model the continuum with \textsc{xspec}, for the interstellar absorption model \texttt{tbabs} we set the element abundances at the \texttt{wilm} values \citep{2000ApJ...542..914W}, and we used the \texttt{diskbb} model for the soft spectral component representing the accretion disc and a Comptonisation model \texttt{comptt} for the harder one associated with the BL/SL.
-We also tested other possible models for the Comptonisation, with different seed photons, but no improvement in reduced $\chi^2$ is observed; thus, we use \texttt{comptt} coherently with the fit used in HB by \cite{LaMonaca24gx}.
-The \texttt{comptt} model has been used as in \cite{LaMonaca24gx}, assuming the \texttt{redshift} parameter at 0 being \gx a galactic source and the \texttt{approx} at 1, meaning a Comptonizing medium such as a slab (similarly to a BL); we also tested the scenario with a spherical Comptonizing medium, such as SL or a vertically extended BL, but we have no improvement in the $\chi^2$ and also the other parameters in the continuum are almost the same with the exception of $\tau_{sphere}\sim2\tau_{slab}$ as reported also in literature \citep{Farinelli23}.
+To model the continuum with \textsc{xspec}, for the interstellar absorption model \texttt{tbabs} we set the element abundances at the \texttt{wilm} values \citep{2000ApJ...542..914W}, and we used the \texttt{diskbb} model for the soft spectral component representing the accretion disc and a Comptonisation model \texttt{comptt} for the harder one associated with the BL and/or SL.
+We also tested other possible models for the Comptonisation, with different seed photons, but no improvement in reduced $\chi^2$ is observed; thus, we used \texttt{comptt} coherently with the fit used in HB by \cite{LaMonaca24gx}.
+The \texttt{comptt} model was used as in \cite{LaMonaca24gx}, assuming the \texttt{redshift} parameter at 0 because \gx is a galactic source, and the \texttt{approx} at 1, meaning a Comptonising medium such as a slab (similarly to a BL); we also tested the scenario with a spherical Comptonising medium, such as SL or a vertically extended BL, but we found no improvement in the $\chi^2$ and also the other parameters in the continuum are almost the same, with the exception of $\tau_{sphere}\sim2\tau_{slab}$, as has also been reported in the literature \citep{Farinelli23}.
 An excess in the residuals at ${\sim}6.7$\,keV is observed with respect to the continuum; this is associated with the iron fluorescence line due to reflection from the inner disc.
 To compensate for this excess, we added a Gaussian to the model, noted as Model~A: \texttt{tbabs*(diskbb+comptt+gauss)}.
 Adding the Gaussian line produces an improvement in the $\chi^2/\textrm{d.o.f.}$ passing from 2735/1693 to 1793/1690.
-A cross-normalisation constant is included for each detector/telescope.
+A cross-normalisation constant is included for each detector and/or telescope.
 The best-fit parameters for Model~A are reported in Table~\ref{tab:spectrum}.
 In the following, errors are reported at 90\% CL if not stated otherwise.
 The spectral energy distribution with residuals is shown in Fig.~\ref{fig:bestfitA}.
-The cross calibration gives a gain slope of ${\sim}0.96$\,keV$^{-1}$, ${\sim}1.00$\,keV$^{-1}$ and ${\sim}0.99$\,keV$^{-1}$ for \nicer, \nustar and \ixpe, respectively; while the gain offsets are ${\sim}80$\,eV, ${\sim}90$\,eV and ${\sim}20$\,eV.
+The cross calibration gives a gain slope of ${\sim}0.96$\,keV$^{-1}$, ${\sim}1.00$\,keV$^{-1}$ and ${\sim}0.99$\,keV$^{-1}$ for \nicer, \nustar, and \ixpe, respectively; while the gain offsets are ${\sim}80$\,eV, ${\sim}90$\,eV, and ${\sim}20$\,eV.
 Those values show no strong variation when the different adopted spectral models are applied.